 For a better understanding of the disciplinary process, and student rights and responsibility, please contact us for further information.

-In an effort to educate and prepare attorneys and/or non-attorney advocates we have provided information regarding our process.
+In an effort to educate and prepare attorneys and/or non-attorney advisors we have provided information regarding our process.
 Please keep in mind that the University disciplinary process is very different from the civil or criminal judicial system.
 The University's process is not adversarial; its purpose is to educate the student and contribute to his or her ethical development.
-If you have additional questions after reviewing our website and the information provided specifically for attorneys and non-attorney advocates, please contact the Office of Student Conduct.
+If you have additional questions after reviewing our website and the information provided specifically for attorneys and non-attorney advisors, please contact the Office of Student Conduct.

 For further information, we also encourage you to review the following pages: